COP Warm-up - Climate Emergency on the Agenda

 COP Warm-up Occupation

-New ways of seeing, feeling and acting in the face of the climate crisis.
+New ways of seeing, feeling and acting in the face of the climate crisis

-The 30th UN Climate Change Conference (COP30), this year in Belém, is not just a diplomatic meeting: it is an urgent call that urges us to engage in the climate debate, not as visitors, but as political actors.
+The 30th UN Climate Change Conference (COP30), this year in Belém, is not just a diplomatic meeting: it is an urgent call that urges us to engage in the climate debate, not as visitors, but as political issues.
 Faced with this responsibility, the Museum of Tomorrow made a bold move: shifting the conversation to the public space and democratizing access to the urgent issues of our time.

-check the schedule
+Check the schedule

 On July 24th, at 4 pm, the first meeting of the Hot Chats series will take place, featuring live discussions with experts and leaders of the climate agenda who will help us understand the challenges and possible paths to face the crisis that is already underway.